 The way how they accept being photographed, the way they are shy but still want to be on the camera, some women arrange their hair for a little second before I prepare… Sometimes posing for a picture is the only moment they can show affection for each other, like in this upper picture.
+A stranger brings them close and reminds themselves that they are not foreign to each other.

 Interestingly, Alem told me that recently someone he knows shot a movie about someone who stole something in the market and ran away through the crowd.
 They didn’t notify to anyone in the market that they would shoot that scene, and as a result, everyone tried to chase who they thought was a real thief.
 That’s really interesting to know, there is a strong sense of justice in this society, and who knows if it’s more than that.
-Is maybe that people just wait for a justification to punish someone, as a way to find some relief from their daily issues in this harsh society?
+Is maybe that these people just wait for a chance to punish someone, as a way to find some relief from their daily issues in this harsh society?
 I will try to clarify these open thoughts in the next few days.

 When we stepped into Dennis’ house I first thought about the Indian party scene at the beginning.
 Although these are not the stairs that we need when Jie is carrying the body, we could combine several locations in a single scene.
 The advantage is that the roof is quite low, enough to jump in that situation, and the streets around seem to be narrow and not too crowded.
 At least the good news is that this kind of location I had in mind looks quite adjusted to the reality, so it may not require to make too many plot modifications for the those chasing scenes, a priori.

 Upper image is a detail from Dennis’ house roof.
-The distance to the floor doesn’t seem impossible for a chase.
+The distance to the floor doesn’t seem impossible for a jump.
 However, originally I was thinking on a third floor terrace where I can jump to a second floor’s terrace and then to the street.
 So a total of two jumps to the street.
 Will observe tomorrow the situation in the slums.

 Inside Deenis house the stairs had that narrow and local feeling that we were looking for the film.
 With simple and straightforward structures and dark bluish tones that really put me in the mood of the scene.
 We must thank Dennis mother’s too for welcoming me to take a look at every corner of the house.